aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark/README.md

-## Amazon SageMaker training jobs using Snowpark Python API
+## Amazon SageMaker training jobs using Snowflake Snowpark Python API

 [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a fully managed service for data science and machine learning (ML) workflows.
 You can use Amazon SageMaker to simplify the process of building, training, and deploying ML models.